DataDog/datadog-operator/docs/integrations_autodiscovery.md

 ## Define ConfigMap in the `DatadogAgent` Resource

-Use the `spec.override.clusterAgent.extraConfd.configDataMap` field to define your check's configuration:
+Use the `spec.override.nodeAgent.extraConfd.configDataMap` field to define your check's configuration:

 ```yaml
 apiVersion: datadoghq.com/v2alpha1